Seachtain na Gaelige UCD stíl

 Labels: Ballinacurra, Breakingnews, Limerick, Moyross, President Mary McAleese, Regeneration, Southhill

+British Royal watchers say the royal family's decision not to send anyone to Sir Edmund Hillary's state funeral on Tuesday is an "astonishing" snub.
 "It's astonishing that no one is going... he [Sir Edmund] played such a significant part in the early official life of the Queen," the UK Daily Mail's royal correspondent Richard Kay said yesterday.

 Although the Queen rarely attended funerals, a member of the royal family often went in her place.